matloff/omsi/README.md

 via ctrl-d or by typing
 'exit()'.)

+**Make absolutely sure Python and R can be run from the command line as above.**

 To install OMSI, download the <b>.zip</b> file from [the OMSI site](https://github.com/matloff/omsi).
 Unzipping it will produce a directory/folder <b>omsi-master</b>, where all relevant files reside.